Welcome to the Johnston Collection

 The vast majority of surviving images in the Johnston Collection are studio portraits of those living in and around Caithness and Sutherland during the Johnston period.
 For this reason, the collection can be an invaluable tool for anybody with an interest in their family history.
 If your family lived in the region during the period, simply typing your surname into the search box is a great way to start.

 Details are sparse for many of the photographs in the collection, and for this reason if you recognise people or places in the photographs or just have a story to tell about one of them, we would be very happy to hear it and add it to the rest of the information.

-The information in this database has been put together by a small group of volunteers over a very short space of time.
+The information in this database has been put together by a small group of volunteers.
 It is a work in progress, and we need your help to complete the project!
 If you see mistakes in the information which is attached to the photgraphs then please let us know by filling in the form at the bottom of the image page.
-We need the public to get it right for future generations!
+It's important that we get it right for future generations.